nagasudhirpulla/taming_python/blog/skills/install_and_manage_python_packages.md

 ### Introduction
 * A virtual environment has its own python packages isolated from the default system python environment and its installed packages
-* This way we can manage the packages installed and
+* This way we can manage the packages installed and their version numbers and use it in our projects

 ### Further Reading